Michigan Payday Loan Law and Legislation

 - Borrowers are allowed to have not more than two outstanding loans, although, from different lenders.

 While seemingly low 15%-11% service fees do not seem like a lot, they have a tendency to pile up, and this is the usual story for customers who resort to such loans or renew them often.
-Thus, real APR for payday loans in Michigan can reach 369% (*According to the Center for Responsible Lending 2019: “Typical APR based on the average rate for a $300 loan advertised by largest payday chains or as determined by the state regulator, where applicable.”).
+Thus, real APR in Michigan can reach 369% for the average $300 payday loan (According to the Center for Responsible Lending 2019).

 - Also, Section 408.020. reads: “When no rate of interest is agreed upon, nine percent allowed as legal interest.“